microsoft/BuildXL/Documentation/Wiki/Advanced-Features/Filesystem-modes-and-Enumerations.md

 The filesystem may be overridden by using the <code>/filesystemMode</code> option.
 It has the following settings:
 1. RealAndMinimalPipGraph - real filesystem for non-writable mounts, Minimal Pip filesystem for writable mounts.
 This is the default when partial evaluation is enabled.
-1. RealAndPipGraph - same as above, except uses the Full Graph filesystem instead of the Minimal Pip filesytem.
+1. RealAndPipGraph - same as above, except uses the Full Graph filesystem instead of the Minimal Pip filesystem.
 Default when partial evaluation is disabled
-1. AlwaysMinimalGraph - Uses the Minimal Pip filesytem for writable and non-writable mounts.
+1. AlwaysMinimalGraph - Uses the Minimal Pip filesystem for writable and non-writable mounts.